RookieOven/rookieoven/_posts/2016-08-05-startup-spotlight-appointedd.md

 Scott Hutcheson, Designer
 Oscar

-Their chairman is Kenny Fraser
-Marie Macklin CBE is a Non Exec Director
+Their chairman is Kenny Fraser of Sunstone Communication (he's actually based in RookieOven and runs weekly office hours - [book in](http://www.sunstonecommunication.com) if you need some advice) and Marie Macklin CBE is a Non Exec Director.

-{% image src:"/images/blog/Appoint-Full-Team.png" alt:"Appointedd Full Team" title:"Appointedd Full Team" %}

-{% image src:"/images/blog/Appoint-Last-Team.png" alt:"Appointedd Last Team" title:"Appointedd Last Team" %}

 ##How they funded their online based startup: